sqldep/lionfish/README.md

 ## What will it do to my database?

 The utility will run SELECT statements located under `/sql` directory.
 These SELECTs pull data out of DB catalog or dictionary.
+No temporary tables are created during this process.

 If you are concerned about safety you can even check the source code written in C#.

 https://github.com/sqldep/lionfish